 In general terms, I took the view that membership of the University and of one of the colleges (which is conferred for life at Cambridge) would be a considerable future asset to me in its own right, as would access to the libraries and research collections, which would remain open to me as an alumnus after I had ceased to be a student.
 If my research developed sufficiently, I considered that it might lead on to book or article publications.
 Having already earned a research-based master’s degree at the RCM, I had been advised that a doctorate was not necessary and might even be seen as undesirable for teaching positions in the conservatoire sector.
 I was also aware that so far as Cambridge and the general university sector were concerned, conservatoire people like myself were generally seen as outsiders.
-With this in mind, I did not become a candidate for a degree at Cambridge, but pursued a shorter and less prescriptive course of study with an open mind as to where it might lead.
+With this in mind, I did not take a degree at Cambridge, but pursued a shorter and less prescriptive course of study with an open mind as to where it might lead.

 My agenda at Cambridge was therefore my own.
 I chose to follow the curriculum for research master’s students (the M.Phil. in musicology) during my term at Cambridge, consisting of research, analysis and seminars, but did not take any exams or formal assessments.
 I also attended a wide range of lectures and events, and experienced Cambridge’s legendary choral tradition at first hand as well as the variety of worship offered by the various college chapels and churches.
 I became a life member of both the Union Society and the University Conservative Association, enjoyed a variety of formal dining and was introduced to blind wine tasting.

 Matriculation at Christ’s College.
 I am seated in the front row, tenth from the right.